andrewdeekim/andrewdeekim.github.io/content/projects/MovieNow Movie Rentals/index.md

 The following questions will guide the executive stakeholders for decision making:

 * Do customers give better ratings to movies which were recently produced than to older ones?
 Is there a difference across countries?
-* What are the most popular genres?
+* Which genres are the best rated?
 * Who are the most popular actors?